 I love to laugh and the right kind of humor in the workplace can energize people, build camaraderie, improve productivity and a whole lot more.
 While the potential benefit of sarcasm is a few laughs, likely at the expense of his/her colleagues, and maybe a few people think slightly more creatively, the negatives seem to far outweigh the positives.
 Sarcasm can cause confusion, ruin relationships, make people feel awkward and uncomfortable, harm one’s reputation…and the list goes on.

 For me, workplace humor comes down to a simple 2 step process.

 - Make us laugh!

-- But don’t insult anyone, even a little, and even if you’re “just joking”
+- But don’t insult anyone, even a little.
+Even if you’re “just joking.”